When Access Disappears

 Her expression didn’t change, but I saw it land—somewhere deep.

-I let the quiet stretch again.
-Then, softly, almost like I didn’t want to scare the words off: “And then one day… you were just gone.”
+I let the silence stretch again.
+Then, quietly, almost hesitantly, I said, “And then one day… you were just gone.”

 “I thought it would be easier—for both of us,” she said.
 “I thought I was protecting you.
 Protecting us… by leaving.”
-Her words didn’t echo; they just fell—clean, final, and heavy.
+Her words fell—clean, final, heavy.

 Lately, she moved through the house like a guest, careful not to disturb anything.
 Her steps were quiet and measured.
-She closed doors with the softest click, as if afraid of being heard.
+She closed doors with the softest click.
 Even in the mornings, the sound of her spoon against her coffee cup had changed.
-It was no longer the sharp clatter of metal on ceramic,instead it became a tentative swirl.
+It was no longer the sharp clatter of metal on ceramic; instead, it became a tentative swirl.

 The fridge stayed spotless, her shoes never appeared by the door.
 She didn’t ask where things were anymore; she simply went without or waited until I wasn’t around.